Eric Liddell: The Chariot of Fire

 The production looks not only at the story from Corrie's viewpoint but also from a German army officer's angle as well.
 How do they both regard their families, their faith, the Jewish people and the occupation of Holland?

 They begin in different worlds, but eventually come face to face with each other.
 Moving and inspiring, and relevant for today.
+To book the production, please email us.

 The company appreciate the support and encouragement of John & Elizabeth Sherrill.